Comprehensive Summary on ‘What is FRM’?

 Some cons of doing FRM are mentioned below:

 So, is FRM certification the correct option for you?
-If risk management is something that interests you?
+Is risk management something that interests you?
 Financial Risk Management might be the career stimulus you are looking for!

 FRM Exam Pattern